 6.5.24a.2.4 Effect of receipt

 The primitive starts the affiliated AP link disablement process in 35.3.7.5.2 (Affiliated AP link disablement).
 All services provided by the AP to an infrastructure BSS, including Beacon and Probe Response frame transmissions and access to the DS, are stopped during the disablement.
-All associated non-AP MLDs in the BSS will be signaled that no TIDs map to the link on which the AP is operating.
-If the Disassocia- teNonMLDSTAs parameter is true, then all the associated STAs not affiliated with an MLD in an infrastruc- ture BSS are disassociated before the occurrence of the disablement.
+All associated non-AP MLDs in the BSS will be signaled that no TIDs map to the link on which the AP is operating. (#22283).

 Straw Poll: